 The Parish Council meetings are normally held on the third Monday of each month.
 However this month the meeting has been put back by one week and hence will be held on 24th July, starting at 7:15pm as usual.
 The Agenda for the meeting will be posted on this website a few days before the meeting.

 A plan has been submitted with a view to turning Beechfield, the former iMap premises on Forest Road Cuddington, into a rehabilitation centre which will create an estimated 34 jobs.
-The property is a Grade 1 listed building and also in the Green Belt.
 A meeting will be arranged with CWaC and the Parish Council to discuss this.

 Delamere Manor, on Cuddington Lane, have been granted planning permission for their activities - see www.delameremanor.co.uk.
 There are restrictions and this is temporary, for 12 months, after which time the licence will be reviewed.